docsible/docsible/README.md

 Options:
   --role TEXT      Path to the Ansible role directory.
+  --collection TEXT Path to the Ansible collection directory.
   --playbook TEXT  Path to the playbook file.
   --graph          Generate Mermaid graph for tasks.
   --no-backup      Do not backup the readme before remove.